 - 1 more hour of smoking the pork ribs unwrapped, ribs bone side down.
 This is also when you glaze the ribs with your favorite BBQ sauce.

-Is the 321 method good for smoking ribs?
+Why is the 321 method So good for smoking ribs

 Smoking ribs applying the 3 2 1 method will produce tasteful tender ribs.
 This form of cooking does. great job at tenderizing the ribs, all you will need to do is add your favorite BBQ sauce, side dish, you will enjoy ab amazing BBQ masterpiece.

-What does the 3 2 and 1 mean in the 321 smoking ribs method?
-I Explain.
+What does the 3 2 1 mean in This smoking method

 The 321 method is a slow smoking method for cooking mean, fall off the bone, smoked pork ribs.
 The 3 2 and 1 reference three different steps and the time the ribs cook on each step.